 Martin Poole: Figures

-Martin was most recently featured in our 2020 Fall Exhibit.
+Martin Poole is currently featured in our Main Exhibit.

 Artwork shown below from Martin’s 2020 Fall Exhibit:

 Artwork shown below from Martin’s 2019 Fall Exhibit: